Skip to main content

 With more than 40 full-time faculty members, the Department of History trains graduate students in a wide range of fields and methodological approaches, covering periods from antiquity to the present.

 Graduate students in history benefit from a high faculty-to-student ratio, which enables us to provide more individual attention than many other programs.
-The size of each entering class varies slightly from year to year, with eight to 10 students being typical.
+The size of each entering class varies slightly from year to year, with 8 to 10 students being typical.
 In all, we have approximately 50 students, a talented and diverse group who come from many parts of the United States and the world.

 Vanderbilt University offers many opportunities for interdisciplinary engagement.
 The Robert Penn Warren Center for the Humanities houses on-going seminars in areas ranging from Circum-Atlantic studies to postcolonial theory, science studies, and pre-modern cultural studies.
 Other centers and programs whose activities would be of interest to history graduate students include the Center for Latin American, Caribbean, and Latinx Studies; the Department of Medicine, Health, and Society; the Max Kade Center for European and German Studies; the Department of African American and Diaspora Studies; the Department of Gender and Sexuality Studies; and the programs in Asian Studies Program, American Studies, and Jewish Studies.
 The Department of History strongly encourages interdisciplinary work.